Xinan15/Java-Practice/Notes-Java/1-Calculation.md

 This byte-code runs on the Java Virtual Machine (JVM), which interprets this bytecode and executes it.

+Certainly, here's a more concise explanation:

+### .java Files
+- These are Java source code files.
+- Contain human-readable code written by programmers.
+- Input for the Java compiler (`javac`).
+- `.java` files are where you write your program,

+### .class Files**:
+- Result from compiling `.java` files.
+- Contain Java bytecode, not human-readable.
+- Executed by the Java Virtual Machine (JVM).
+- `.class` files are what the computer uses to run the program.

 ## '=' and '=='

 ### '=' Assignment Operator